-BIO 253 (4) Biotechnology & Social Issues
+BIO 253 (4)

+Biotechnology & Current Issues

 Examinations of the natural and human-manipulated processes involved in genetics and gene expression.
-Concentrations on current genetic manipulations and potential consequences in biology, ecology, social and ethic concerns, and potential legal aspects.
-Field trips may be involved.
+Concentrations on current genetic manipulations and potential consequences in biological, ecological, and social systems along with potential ethical, and legal concerns.
+Curriculum may vary depending on current concerns Field trips may be involved.
 Intended for those interested in the influence of science on society.
+Prerequisite: BIO 100 or consent of instructor.
 General Education: Physical and Biological Sciences.
-Prerequisite: two semesters of high school biology within the last four years, or BIO 100 or above.
 Three lecture; three lab.